peter-noerlund/sky25a-levenshtein/docs/info.md

 ### Memory Layout

-As indicated by the SPI protocol, the address space is 23 bits.

-The address space is basically as follows:
+The address space is 23 bits and is organized as follows:

 | Address  | Size | Access | Identifier   |
 |----------|------|--------|--------------|